microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge00.md

 ### Description

-1. Begin by creating a GitHub account and repository that you can use for this hack.
+1. Begin by creating a GitHub account that you can use for this hack.
 You may use an existing account if you have one already.

-2. Next, create an Azure subscription that you can use for this hack.
+2. Next, you will require an Azure subscription that you can use for later challenges in this hack.
 If you already have a subscription, you may use it.
 Alternatively, you can get a free trial subscription [here](https://azure.microsoft.com/en-us/free/).
+For some hacks you will be supplied an Azure Service Principal you can use for all Azure interactions.
+Speak to your coach about the way your hack should be setup.

-3. Log in to the [Azure Portal](http://portal.azure.com) to confirm that you have an active subscription that you can deploy resources to.
+3. If you created, or are using your own Azure subscription, log in to the [Azure Portal](http://portal.azure.com) to confirm that you have an active subscription that you can deploy resources to.

 4. Additionally, you will need to install a Git client.
 Two of the most popular ways of working with GitHub are the Git command line tool and GitHub Desktop (you only need one):